TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Optimized the surface builder for Netherland and desert/badlands biomes to increase performance.
 ·Soulsand and gravel patches in Netherland are a bit more common and larger.
 ·Optimized the large underground air pockets in Deserts and Badlands biomes.
+·Fixed bug where underground small lakes could get a layer of stone placed on top of the water weirdly.
+·Changed Air in caves and ravines to Cave Air even though it will have no impact for the player right now lol.
+Mojang might do something with Cave Air so it's better to spawn it underground so your worlds are ready for future MC versions.

    MISC:
 ·Fixed bug that seemed to cause a very rare chance of a crash upon entering a world.